iMrDJAi/iMrDJAi-Webpack-Template/template/README.md

 ## Features:

-This is a very basic and well configured Webpack template. it supports ES modules, SCSS, JSX...
+This is a very basic and well configured Webpack template.
+It supports ES modules, SCSS, JSX...

 **webpack-dev-server** and **webpack-bundle-analyzer** are included 😁.